fossgis-routing-server/routing-chef/cookbooks/osrm/files/default/about.md

 ## Used software

 Most software running on the servers is available as open source.
-Ubuntu 18.04 is used as operating system.
+Debian is used as operating system.

 ### [OSRM backend](https://github.com/fossgis-routing-server/osrm-backend)

-Currently running v5.14.1
+Currently running v5.18.0

 * hints are disabled, because they can crash the server